-Savory steamed taro cake is piled with dried shrimp, green onions, fried shallots and chili is one of Indonesian popular snacks
+Savory steamed yam/taro cake is topped with dried shrimp, green onions, fried shallots and chili is one of popular snacks or kueh in Southeast Asia.

 Fall weather is working its way in you guys!
 One of my favorite season besides summer.
 It’s been raining a lot these past couple weeks though.
 This morning the thick cloud finally moved somewhere and we got some decent sun shine with some cool breeze.
 I brought the kids to the outdoor park, boy were they excited.
 They collected so many acorns.
 My daughter told me she saw one red leaf falling off the tree.
 Seriously?
 I mean I love fall, but half of me is not ready to bid farewell to summer.
 Halloween costumes are at Costco already!
 Geezzz!!
 It’s not even September yet.
 I feel like retailers are wayyy ahead of the season these days or am I the one who are behind?

-I’m sharing another one of my all-time favorite cake.
-Kue Keladi/Oh Kue (Savory Steamed Taro Cake).
-My mom is the only person in the family that has absolute zero sweet tooth!
+I’m sharing another one of my all-time favorite cake, steamed yam/taro cake.
+We call this kue keladi in Indonesia.
+It is also known as orh kueh in Hokkien or wu tau koh in Cantonese.
+My mom is the only person in the family that has an absolute zero sweet tooth!
 ZERO!
-In fact she despise sweets and desserts!
+In fact she despises sweets and desserts!
 (Don’t ask me why!).
-This Oh (Taro/Keladi) Kue (Cake) is her all time favorite.
+This orh kueh is her all-time favorite.
 She loves this A LOT!

-Steamed cakes (both sweet and savory) are very common in Asia because the oven was not a common kitchen equipment back in the days.
-I remember I was in awe seeing my grandma baking some chiffon cake in her giant portable “oven”, which was light in weight and have to be put on stove top to heat up the oven.
+Steamed cakes (both sweet and savory) are very common in Asia because the oven was not common kitchen equipment back in the days.
+I remember I was in awe seeing my grandma baking some chiffon cake in her giant portable “oven”, which was light in weight and have to be put on the stovetop to heat up the oven.

 If you ever wonder WHAT THE HECK IS TARO ?
 It is a root.
 Roots that are very commonly used in Asian kitchen and I believe in Africa, Hawaii, and other parts of the world.
 But not that common in the U.S.(except for Hawaii) however.
 Most people have no clue what taro is here.
 They are being used a lot in both sweet and savory dishes throughout asia.
 In desserts, stir-fry, stews, and many more.It is usually recommended to wear gloves when handling taro as it may irritate the skin.
 I found that as long as my hands are not wet, it doesn’t irritate the skin.
 So, I wear gloves when I wash the taro root.